17 Fun Independence Day Facts to Celebrate July 4

 flag united states wall street

-July 4th is the United States National Day and most patriotic day of the year.
-But it wasn’t until 1941 that Independence Day was declared a nation paid holiday.
+July 4th is the United States National Day and the most patriotic day of the year.
+But it wasn’t until 1941 that Independence Day was declared a nation-paid holiday.
+In 1870, Independence Day became a federal holiday, marking its importance for federal employees who receive paid holidays.
+Congress recognized the significance of the Fourth of July as a national holiday, celebrating the nation’s independence.

 With red white and blue blowing in the wind, Americans celebrate in their backyards and get together at night for exciting fireworks displays all over the country.
 All while taking the day off!